dex2code/massa_acheta/README.md

 ## What can Acheta do:

-First of all it can observe MASSA explorer and display wallets info:
+First of all it can observe MASSA explorer and display wallets info with command:
-> Command:
+>
 > /view_address
 >

 Acheta also checks for the latest published version of the MASSA and automatically notifies you if a new version is available.\
-You can see the latest version with:
+You also can see the latest version with:
 >
 > /massa_release
 >

-In order for the Acheta to watch your node, you need to add it to the service configuration.
+In order to watch your node, you need to add it to the service configuration.
 To do this use the command:
 >
 > /add_node
 >
-Acheta will ask you for a node nickname (any value) and API URL to connect the node using MASSA public API.\
+Acheta will ask you for a node nickname (any unique value) and API URL to connect the node using MASSA public API.\
 Use `http://127.0.0.1:33035/api/v2` if you installed Acheta on the same host with MASSA node, otherwise replace `127.0.0.1` with your real MASSA node IP address.\
 !!!
-Please make sure if you opened TCP port 33035 on your MASSA node!
+Please make sure if you opened TCP port 33035 on your MASSA node to allow the connection from Acheta!
 Use `sudo ufw allow 33035/tcp` on Ubuntu hosts.

-Once you have added a node, Acheta will try to connect to it and display its current status.\
+Once you have successfully added a node, Acheta will try to connect to it and display its current status.\
 If the node is available, Acheta will start monitoring the node and will notify you if the node's status changes (`Alive -> Dead` or `Dead -> Alive`).\
 Every time the status changes, you will receive warning messages about it.
 You also can display actual node info using command: